 This recipe can be very flexible and you can adjust the amounts to your taste and by what vegetables are available.
 However, the key ingredients are lots of ginger and garlic, and some type of hot pepper.
-Mirin and Soy Sauce also help give the broth it’s characteristic flavor, so don’t omit or skimp on these items.
-You can leave the soup with just vegetables — I usually add shrimp but cooked pork would probably be good, or tofu to keep it vegan or vegetarian.
+Miri, Soy Sauce and Star Anise also help give the broth it’s characteristic flavor, so don’t omit or skimp on these items.
+You can leave the soup with just vegetables — I sometimes add shrimp but cooked pork or chicken would probably be good, or tofu to keep it vegan or vegetarian.
 If your head is really stuffed up, increase the amounts of ginger, garlic, and hot pepper.
 You have my word that you’ll feel a lot better after a hot bowl of this soup.

-- 3 to 4 inch piece of ginger, grated
+- 3 to 4 inch piece of ginger, minced

 - 3-4 large cloves of garlic, minced

-- I large jalapeno pepper, finely diced, or hot pepper flakes
+- 1 large jalapeno pepper, finely diced, or hot pepper flakes

-- 1 package Shitake mushrooms, stems removed and sliced
+- 10 oz.
+Baby Bella mushrooms, stems removed and sliced

 - 1 cup snow pea pods sliced on an angle

-- Fry the ginger, garlic and pepper in oil over medium heat until softened.
+- Saute the ginger, garlic, shallot, pepper and white part of the onion in oil over medium heat until softened.

-- Add the broth, turn the heat to high, and add the Mirin and part of the soy sauce.
+- Add the broth, turn the heat to high, and add the 4 star anise, one- half of the Mirin and one half of the soy sauce.

-- Keep the broth warm until you are ready to serve, then add all of the vegetables except the bean sprouts and green onions.
-Turn up the heat and bring to a boil and cook for a minute or two.
+- Let the broth simmer fo about 10 minutes.
+Remove the star anise and then add the rice noodles or Ramen and all of the vegetables except the bean sprouts and green onions.
+Turn up the heat and bring to a low boil and cook until the noodles are done.

-- Add the shrimp, pork or tofu if desired and heat through.
+- Add the shrimp, pork, chicken or tofu if desired and heat through.